josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 To be an AI optimist, I would need to turn away from this.
 Ignore it.
 Consider it all just part of the plan; a price to be casually paid in exchange for…what?
 Writing shoddy software faster?

 I guess I would have to hope and believe that my kids probably won't experience this.
 Maybe they'll be in better schools.
 Better neighborhoods.
 Have better friends.
-Live better places.

 Won't ever go on a date the wrong guy, or piss off the wrong girl.

-Will escape the dangers.
+Won't live in the wrong places.

-Be on the right side of the accelerated inequality.
+Won't up on the wrong side of the accelerated inequality.

 <CalloutPlusQuote>